mikeal/ZDAG/TUTORIAL.md

 probably close to a 50% saving (for this totally contrived example).

 But since the strings never repeat we don't gain anything from the compression table for the values.

-Let's change that, let's find a point in the datetime strings that are most common.
+Let's change that, let's find a point in the datetime strings that are most common and split on it so that it de-duplicates.

 ```js
 [